-Bylined articles (or, even better, a regular column) in well-known target publications are an attractive PR tactic for many businesspeople, and for good reason:
+Bylined articles (or, even better, a regular column) in well-known target media sites are an attractive PR tactic for many businesspeople, and for good reason:

 - Bylined articles help grow your personal brand

 - It assists in growing awareness of your business and services